Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

-\begin{remark} The rates in Corollary \ref{cor:data-poor} do not depend on the feature dimension $d$; in contrast to a linear dependence for the individual OLS estimate. \cite{xu2021learning} obtain the same rate---with additional logarithmic dependence on $d$--- but their method requires the more restrictive condition $n^m=O(\min_{\ell \neq m}\{n^\ell\} /d^2)$.
-In Table \ref{tab:lr-comparsion}, we compare \ours with the method from \cite{xu2021learning} and other baseline methods, in terms of the $\ell_1$ estimation error, in both the standard regime where $n^1=\cdots=n^M=n$ and the data-poor regime where $n^m$ is small.
-We find that \ours outperforms all methods compared in both regimes. \end{remark}
+The rates in Corollary \ref{cor:data-poor} do not depend on the feature dimension $d$; in contrast to a linear dependence for the individual OLS estimate.
+In Table \ref{tab:lr-comparsion}, we compare \ours with the method from \cite{xu2021multitask} and other baseline methods, in terms of the $\ell_1$ estimation error, in both the standard regime where $n_1=\cdots=n_{M}=n$ and the data-poor regime where $n_{M+1}$ is small.
+We find that \ours outperforms all methods compared in both regimes.